Kansas City Convention Center: Overview

+The exterior of the facility is highlighted by a 30 ft high metal panel canopy over pavestone walkway at the main entry.
+The southern elevation of the building again features a high canopy with fixed blade sunshades and opens onto a decorative concrete plaza designed by Jun Kaneko, a renowned Japanese ceramic artist.

 Pylons

-The Center sits above interstate highway 670, suspended by steel cables supported by four 335 ft tall concrete pylons.
+The center sits above Interstate 670, suspended by steel cables supported by four 335 ft tall concrete pylons.

 The sculptures that crown the pylons, called Sky Stations, were designed by artist R.M.
 Fischer in 1994.
 Each is made of aluminum and steel, approximately 24x15-feet in diameter, and between 20 ft and 25 ft in height.
 They were primarily inspired by the 1930s Art Deco chandelier and decorative design elements throughout the adjacent Municipal Auditorium.
 They were placed atop each pillar via helicopter.

 Lightning damage was found to the easternmost Sky Station during an inspection in late 2015.
 The sculpture was removed for repair on May 8, 2016.
 The repair project cost $1.6 million, all but $250,000 of which was covered by insurance.
 The repaired Sky Station was reinstalled on September 18, 2016, and electricians also installed 50 LED lights, as part of the downtown skyline.

 Construction

 The expansion of Bartle Hall was a significant technical challenge.
-Construction of the additional convention space was built over a continuously open six-lane freeway, Interstate 670, which runs underneath the convention center.
-Construction required the installation of four 300 ft tall pylons to support the facility's roof.
-The result was the creation of the largest, column-free convention environment in the world.
-The building also was designed and constructed to meet green building standards and achieved a LEED Silver rating, the first City of Kansas City, Missouri project to receive Silver LEED certification.
+Construction of the additional convention space was built above a continuously open six-lane freeway, Interstate 670.
+This required the installation of four 300 ft tall pylons to support the facility's roof.
+This is the largest, column-free, convention environment in the world.
+It was designed to meet green building standards and achieved the city's first LEED Silver rating.

-The general contractor for the project was Walton Construction.
-The site team included 2 LEED Accredited Professionals documenting and tracking materials, construction methods, recycling and waste management.
+The general contractor was Walton Construction.
+The site team included 2 LEED Accredited Professionals documenting and tracking materials, construction methods, recycling, and waste management.
 Architects were HNTB Architects, BNIM; engineers were Henderson Engineers; and multimedia, acoustics, and IT were by Shen Milsom & Wilke.

+In 2000, American Institute of Architects wrote, "The 1976 building is architecturally noteworthy for its structural system of steel trusses that frame directly onto triangular end-frames."
+Those huge triangles were too heavy for highways, so barges carried them up the Missouri River.